 The Universities and Colleges Admissions Service (UCAS) connects people to universities, post-university studies, teacher training, apprenticeships, and internships.

 You can use the website to apply to universities and post-16 providers, find information about your options post-16, choosing a subject, fees, your personal statement, interviews and auditions, completing your application, preparing for studies, and much more.
-Advice for Students with Disabilities

 UCAS advise that students with disabilities should talk to course providers about their needs.
 Find out:

 - Does the support available meet your individual needs?

 - How does the course provider currently support other students with a similar impairment?

 - Can anyone help with applications for Disabled Students' Allowances (DSAs)?

 - Will you need to provide proof of your disability – if so, what is required?

-is a division of UCAS providing a search and application portal for students on their post-16 options.
+UCAS Progress is a search and application portal for post-16 options.

-is a division of UCAS providing a search and application portal for undergraduate options.
+UCAS Undergraduate is a search and application portal for undergraduate options.

-is a division of UCAS providing information about postgraduate options.
+UCAS Postgraduate provides information about postgraduate options.